 Health is the natural condition of a living body.
 I use the word to indicate that equal development and perfect state of the physical system wherein the several organs are sound, and their united action characterized by freedom, precision and harmony.
 On the other hand, disease is any condition of an organized body in which the vital harmony is disturbed, so that the functions are rendered abnormal or irregular.
 In other words, disease is the loss of the equilibrium of the forces which produce the vital and voluntary functions of the body.
 Whenever this occurs it may readily be perceived by an ordinary observer.
 The irregular beat of the pulse, the impaired digestion, nervous irritability and general derangement of the secretions, all furnish infallible evidence that the conditions of health have been disregarded, and the laws of life violated.
-Health being the normal or natural condition, disease, or vital derangement, necessarily presupposes a departure from a true state of Nature. certainly as all causes produce corresponding effects, health can not continue where the laws of vital motion and organic harmony are perpetually infringed, nor can disease be developed where those laws are clearly perceived and scrupulously obeyed.
-To secure health, therefore, it remains for us to adapt our manner of life to the precise requirements of Nature.

-The first, and therefore the most essential condition of vital harmony, is a sound and well developed body.
-When the organs are disproportioned at birth, or their subsequent growth is unequal, there can be no certain and lasting harmony in their functions.
-A perfect organic action is only possible when the organism itself is complete.
-Precision in the movement must depend on perfection in the vital For example, if the vital organs be unusually small, or the space they occupy inadequate to admit of their free exercise and full development, the individual will suffer from constitutional debility; health will be rendered insecure, and the continuance of life uncertain.
-Again: If the brain be very large, and the cerebral action intense and unremitting, the forces of the system will be unduly attracted to that organ; this may occasion congestion, insanity, a softening of the brain, or some other local disorder.
-At the same time the extremities-not being properly warmed and energized by a diffusion of the vital principle will be cold and weak; digestion will be slow, respiration imperfect, the secretions irregular, and the enjoyment of uninterrupted health impossible.
+Health being the normal or natural condition, disease, or vital derangement, necessarily presupposes a departure from a true state of Nature.
+As certainly as all causes produce corresponding effects, health can not continue where the laws of vital motion and organic harmony are perpetually infringed, nor can disease be developed where those laws are clearly perceived and scrupulously obeyed.
+To secure health, therefore, it remains for us to adapt our manner of life to the precise requirements of Nature sion in the movement must depend on perfection in the vital mechanism.
+For example, if the vital organs be unusually small, or the space they occupy inadequate to admit of their free exercise and full development, the individual will suffer from constitutional debility; health will be rendered insecure, and the continuance of life uncertain.
+Again : If the brain be very large, and the cerebral action intense and unremitting, the forces of the system will be unduly attracted to that organ; this may occasion congestion, insanity, a softening of the brain, or some other local disorder.
+At the same time the extremities-not being properly warmed and energized by a diffusion of the vital principlewill be cold and weak ; digestion will be slow, respiration imperfect, the secretions irregular, and the enjoyment of uninterrupted health impossible.
 The opposite extremes in the development and action of the nutritive system may produce a Calvin Edson and a Daniel Lambert-the one a suitable subject for the anatomical museum; and the other a huge mass of carbon, that only waits for a deranged action of vital electricity to set it on fire, when the whole system may be consumed by what the doctors call an intense fever or acute inflammation-familiar terms to represent the process of accelerated vital combustion.